If It’s Not a Hell Yeah, It’s a Fuck Off.

 And it's not.

-Every time you say yes to something you don’t really want, you’re not just being nice; you’re shrinking your soul.
+Because every time you say yes to something you don't really want, you're not just being nice - you're shrinking your soul.

 The Slow Death of Maybe.

-You don’t lose your life in a dramatic nosedive.
+You don't lose your life in some sort of dramatic nosedive.

 Just muted.